anuragmishracse/audio_emotion_analysis/README.md

 	- Continue until all the chunks are labelled.
 	- A new dataset will be prepared in a new folder named `data`, with each audio file of the name in the format `<label>_<counter>.wav`.

+## Scripts description:
+### feature_extractor.py
+Extracts the features from any audio file or signal and returns a feature vector.

+### emotion_analysis.py
+This is the backbone of the project.
+It contains modules that
+- extracts features using the `feature_extractor.py`
+- trains the model
+- tests the model
+- evaluates the model on new dataset

 ##Evaluating a new dataset:
 - Put all the new audio files in a folder named `test_calls`, or any other folder and update the name of the folder in `main_script.py`.
 - Execute the script `main_script.py` or type